AI Meets Education at Stanford

 Additional Stanford Resources

-The AImES team in CTL and VPUE is committed to coordinating and collaborating with colleagues across the university, each working on distinct and connected aspects of generative AI.
+The AIMES team in CTL and VPUE is committed to coordinating and collaborating with colleagues across the university, each working on distinct and connected aspects of generative AI.
 This network of experts and endeavors provides a resource-rich environment for Stanford instructors, researchers, and learners, including the following:

 - University IT provides resources on Responsible AI at Stanford and the Stanford AI Playground.
 The AI Playground is a user-friendly platform, built on open-source technologies, that allows Stanford faculty, staff, students, postdocs, and visiting scholars to safely try various AI models.